-Label Description

-Packet Counters RADIUS a ccounting server pa cket counters.
-There a re five 'receive'

-and four 'transmit' counters.
+Label Description Docket Counters RADIUS a ccounting server pa cket counters.
+There a re five 'receive' Packet Counters and four 'transmit' counters.

-Name RFC4670 Name Description Rx Responses radiusAccClientExtResponses The number of RADIUS packets (valid or invalid) received from the server.
+Direction Name RFC4670 Name Description Rx Responses radiusAccClientExtResponses The number of RADIUS packets (valid or invalid) received from the server.
 Rx Malformed Responses radiusAccClientExtMalformedResponses The number of malformed RADIUS packets received from the server.
 Malformed packets include packets with an invalid length.
 Bad authenticators or or unknown types are not included as malformed access responses.
-Rx Bad Authenticators radius Acct Client Ext Bad Authenticators The number of RADIUS packets containing invalid authenticators received from the server.
+Rx Bad Authenticators radiusAcctClientExtBadAuthenticators The number of RADIUS packets containing invalid authenticators received from the server.
 Rx Unknown Types radiusAccClientExtUnknownTypes The number of RADIUS packets of unknown types that were received from the server on the accounting port.
 Rx Packets Dropped radiusAccClientExtPacketsDropped The number of RADIUS packets that were received from the server on the accounting port and dropped for some other reason.
 Tx Requests radiusAccClientExtRequests The number of RADIUS packets sent to the server.
-This does not include retransmissions.
+Thi does not include retransmissions.
 Tx Retransmissions radiusAccClientExtRetransmissions The number of RADIUS packets retransmitted to the RADIUS accounting server.
 Tx Pending Requests radiusAccClientExtPendingRequests The number of RADIUS packets destined for the server that have not yet timed out or received a response.
 This variable is incremented when a Request is sent and decremented due to receipt of a Response, timeout, or retransmission.
 Tx Timeouts radiusAccClientExtTimeouts The number of accounting timeouts to the server.
 Afte a timeout, the client may retry to the same server, send to a different server, or give up.
 A retry to the same server is counted as a retransmit as well as a timeout.
 A send to a different server is counted as a Request as well as a timeout.
-This so ection conta ains information about round-tri Request as well as a timeout.
-If the state of the server and the ection conta round-tri t the state of the server and the p latest round-tri Shows the state of the ser Disabled: The selected so Not Ready: The server is t the state of the server and the post of the server and the server is disabled.
-The server is disabled.
-The server and the server and the post of the server and the post of the server and the server an latest Shows the state of the ser Disabled : The selected st Not Ready : The server is running.
-Ready : The server is enab RADIUS module is ready to t the state of the server and the post of the server is disabled.
-It takes one of the following values: erver is disabled. enabled, but IP communication is not yet up and soled, IP communication is up and running, and the accept accounting attempts. latest Shows the state of the ser Disabled: The selected so Not Ready: The server is running.
-Ready: The server is enable to pead (X seconds left): A did not reply within the condisabled, but will get re-en. t the state of the server and the post of the server is disabled.
-It takes one of the following values: erver is disabled. enabled, but IP communication is not yet up and obled, IP communication is up and running, and the accept accounting attempts.
-Accounting attempts were made to this server, but it figured timeout.
+This se ction conta ains information about round-tri Request as well as a timeout.
+The state of the server and the ection conta round-tri Request as well as a timeout.
+The state of the server and the latest round-tri Shows the state of the ser Disabled: The selected s the state of the server and the posseription ver.
+It takes one of the following values: Other Info latest Shows the state of the ser Disabled: The selected so Not Ready: The server is running, Ready: The server is enal RADIUS module is ready to Dead (X seconds left): did not reply within the cor disabled, but will get re-en the state of the server and the post of the server is disabled.
 The server has temporarily been abled when the dead-time expires.
-The number of trurs is displayed in parentheses.
+The number of trurs is disabled when the dead-time expires.
+The number of trurs is disabled in parentheses.
 This state is only